home-assistant/home-assistant.io/source/_integrations/mealie.markdown

 ### Service `mealie.import_recipe`

-Import the recipe into Mealie from an URL.
+Import the recipe into Mealie from a URL.

 | Service data attribute | Optional | Description                                                     |
 |------------------------|----------|-----------------------------------------------------------------|